minad/org-modern/README.md

 ## Notes

 This package is only for users of `org-indent-mode`, and will enable indent if not set.
 Non-zero `line-spacing` will introduce gaps between the block bracket characters.
+Can be used _with or without_ `org-modern`.

 ## Configure